-Invent@SU, supported by Bill and Penny Allyn, is comprised of two immersive, six-week invention accelerators for Syracuse University students.
+Invent@SU is comprised of two immersive, six-week invention accelerators for Syracuse University students.
 The program uses Invention Factory‘s proven model of developing students’ abilities to innovate and communicate.
 Invent@SU trains undergraduate students to “design, prototype, and pitch” as they develop tangible products.

 The program takes place at the Fisher Center in NYC and on the SU campus every summer.